 I’ve always been creative.
-After achieving an Advanced Diploma in Fashion Design and Technology in my twenties, I later added certificates in applied design to fabric and jewellery-making.
-I worked in the fashion and applied arts industries including running my own successful women’s wear, children’s wear and jewellery labels.
+I can’t help it, it’s in my blood.
+After achieving an Advanced Diploma in Fashion Design and Technology in my twenties, I later added certificates in screen printing and jewellery-making.
+I then enjoyed a long career in the fashion and applied arts industries including running my own successful women’s wear, children’s wear and jewellery labels.

-About ten years ago, I began teaching classes to pass on the skills I’d accumulated over the years—design, pattern-making, sewing, Art Clay Silver, screen-printing, cake decorating and machine embroidery.
+About fifteen years ago, I began teaching classes to pass on the skills I’d accumulated over the years—design, pattern-making, sewing, Art Clay Silver, screen-printing, cake decorating and machine embroidery.

 I enjoyed creative writing when I was young, but put it aside in favour of other pursuits until about five years ago when I had the urge to write a manuscript.
 My first novel, Peak Hill, which was developed from that manuscript, was a finalist in the Romance Writers of New Zealand Pacific Hearts Full Manuscript contest in 2016.
 My short Story, Seeing Him Again for the First Time won the Romance Writers of New Zealand Chapter Short Story Contest and my work also won the historical section of the RWA Valley of the Sun Hot Prospects Contest in 2018.
 My short story, The Clockmaker featured in the Capsule Stories anthology in Winter 2019 and was nominated for the Pushcart Prize.

 The past few years have been a huge learning curve both creatively and technically.
 One of the most important lessons I have learnt is that it is essential to gather a great team of people around you such developmental editors, beta readers, line editors and proofreaders.
 While the act of writing is a solitary business, you can’t produce finished novels without help.